 In a nutshell, survival foods are food and drink items that are not easily perishable.
 You can store them for a long time without them going bad.
 People store them with the intention of using them in times of an emergency where you won’t be able to go out and buy supplies.

 As a prepper or someone who wants to be more prepared, you have the option of preparing for a short-term or long-term crisis, or both.

 If there’s one tip that we’d want you to take away from this, it’s this: Make sure that your food supply won’t go bad even with the absence of electricity.

-Don’t worry; we are going to list down the best survival foods in a bit, so just keep on reading.
+Being even a little bit prepared is better than nothing.
+I am going to list down the best survival foods in a bit, so keep on reading.